DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ```

 * There might be a trainee state mismatch here between TRS and Register
-* We’ve seen this error when a trainee has been withdrawn on TRS and awarded on Register
+* We’ve seen this error when a trainee has been withdrawn on TRS and awarded QTS on Register
 * We have some known examples of trainees like this so it’s worth checking with our support team to see if there are existing comms about the trainee
 * In this case you might need to check with the provider what the state of the record should be